szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 }
 ```

-This allows us to create a columnar structure with 3 columns, each 100px wide.
+This allows us to create a simple columnar structure with 3 columns, each 100px wide.

 If you save all files and check your page, you should see the list of neighborhoods displayed in columns: